gongahkia/tanabata/NAPKIN.md

 ## FUA

-* focus on this for now
-    * try scraping with playwright, converting existing scraping code to playwright
-    * go back to debug capitaland_shakespeare.py to click the 'Load More' event when first obtaining each store's URL, consider using the A-Z boxes at the top of the page to obtain every possible URL instead

-* add further specficiation for JSON structure in my napkin.md or readme.md
+* need to debug why the script.js and style.css in my ./food/static/food/ folder is not visible when i serve my index.html file

 * do I want to expose the API script to make `tako` an API wrapper that exposes food places in colleges and malls? if so add that in the README.md and learn how to write a wrapper for an API
     * API is available here http://127.0.0.1:8000/api/food-places/?format=json
         * figure out a standard way for users to interact with this api instead
     * standardise the API wrapper if I decide to expose it for public use at any time

-* need to debug why the script.js and style.css in my ./food/static/food/ folder is not visible when i serve my index.html file
+    * add further API specficiation for JSON structure in my napkin.md or readme.md

 * Debug for scraping
     * scraper within frasers_shakespeare.py doesn't handle clicking of the Load More button properly, it doesn't ensure load all is clicked fully and instead appears to load once before beginning extraction
     * scraper within frasers_shakespeare.py doesn't handle the generation of the repsective urls properly, need to ensure the relative link in combination with the absolute link works out

-* Look into alternatives to bs4 and scrapy to enact webscraping
-    * playwright
-    * lxml
-    * puppeteer
-    * mechanicalsoup
-    * requests-html
-    * xpath
+    * go back to debug capitaland_shakespeare.py to click the 'Load More' event when first obtaining each store's URL, consider using the A-Z boxes at the top of the page to obtain every possible URL instead

 * Do I want to append the hardcoded postal code of the given mall / college just for now to specify how near it is to the user at any given moment?
 * Currently I'm just running specified URLs to scrape to validate the scraper to django pipeling, but after that pipeline is validated, implement proper geolocation API checks that will scrape for food based on available sites nearby